course-details-portlet

 Learning outcome

-A. Knowledge: Students will learn the underlying principles and techniques associated with blockchain technologies.
+A. Knowledge: Students will learn the underlying principles and techniques associated with blockchain technologies along with their cryptographic tools.
 They will become familiar with the cryptographic building blocks and how they are used in a typical cryptocurrency such as Bitcoin.
 B. Skills: Students will develop a practical understanding of how cryptocurrencies are implemented and the practical limitations of currently available blockchain and cryptocurrency systems.

 Learning methods and activities

-Lectures, seminars, invited lectures, student presentations and laboratory exercises.
-A group-based practical exploration of real cryptocurrencies such as Bitcoin and Ethereum.
-Weekly online quizzes will support the theory aspects.
+Lectures, seminars, guest lectures, student presentations and lab assignments.
+A group-based hands-on study of real cryptocurrencies such as Bitcoin.

 Further on evaluation

-Two assessments provide the basis for the final grade in the course, a portfolio and a written final exam that count for 40 and 60% of the final grade, respectively.
+Two assessments provide the basis for the final grade in the course, a portfolio and a digital final exam that count for 40 and 60% of the final grade, respectively.
 Both parts must be passed in order to pass the course.
 The results for each of the parts are given with a letter grade.
 The portfolio includes practical work and online quizzes.
-The written exam is given only in English.
-If there is a re-sit examination, the examination form may be changed from written to oral exam.
+The digital exam is given only in English.
+If there is a re-sit examination, the examination form may be changed from digital to oral exam.
 If a student also after the re-sit exam has the final grade F/failed, the student must repeat the entire course.
-Also in the case a student wants to try to improve his/her grade, he/she must repeat both assessments.
+Also in the case a student wants to try to improve their grade, they must repeat both assessments.

 Course materials

 Recommended textbook: "Bitcoin and Cryptocurrency Technologies: A Comprehensive Introduction", by Arvind Narayanan, Joseph Bonneau, Edward Felten, Andrew Miller, Steven Goldfeder, July 2016.
-Online readings will be provided.
+Relevant web links will also be provided.

 Subject areas